60dimension/IELTS-Vocabularies/Vocabulary03.md

 He was a headmaster of a public school in the west of England.

-On cloudy days or at night it was impossible to tell the time with a sun clock or a sundial.
+On cloudy days or at night, it was impossible to tell the time with a sun clock or a sundial.

 I can endorse their opinion wholeheartedly.